Society of Saint Vincent de Paul: United States

 The Society's first Conference in the United States was established in 1845 in St. Louis, Missouri, at the Basilica of St. Louis King of France, or "Old Cathedral".
 Fr.
 John Timon, CM, had learned of the Society while visiting with his Vincentian superiors in Paris.
 From Dublin, Ireland, he brought to St. Louis copies of the SVP Rule.
 On 16 November 1845, Bishop Peter Richard Kenrick dedicated the new St. Vincent de Paul church on South Eighth Street and invited Timon to preach.
 Timon discussed the Society in his sermon, in the presence of prominent laymen who took hold of the idea and held an organizational meeting on 20 November 1845.
-The Conference included Dr. Moses Linton, founder of the St. Louis Medical and Surgical Journal, and as chair Judge Bryan Mullanphy who would become mayor of St. Louis.
+The Conference included Moses Linton, founder of the St. Louis Medical and Surgical Journal, and as chair Judge Bryan Mullanphy who would become mayor of St. Louis.
 Bishop Kenrick appointed Fr.
 Ambrose Heim as spiritual advisor to the Conference.

 Australia

 Gerald Ward was born in London in 1806 and was recruited for the Melbourne mission by the pioneering father, later bishop, Patrick Geoghegan.
 Ward was familiar with SVP from London and, observing the plight of the poor after the Victorian gold rush, established the Society in Australia in 1854.
 Ward served as its first president and helped establish the SVP orphanage in South Melbourne.

-In March 2023, Mark Gaetani was officially inducted as the 18th National Council President by Archbishop Christopher Prowse at St. Christopher's Cathedral, Manuka in Canberra, Australian Capital Territory, taking over from Claire Victory.
+In March 2023, Mark Gaetani was officially inducted as the 18th National Council President by Archbishop Christopher Prowse at St Christopher's Cathedral, Manuka in Canberra, Australian Capital Territory, taking over from Claire Victory.